 Avoiding alcohol during weight loss mode is one of the smartest moves you can make.

-Hey, it’s only 28 days or until you get to your goal.
-Do you want to get there faster?
-You know what to do!
+Hey, you know you want to get to your goal.
+The question is: do you want to get there faster?